amirweiss15/academic-kickstart/content/home/awards.md

 •	2016 - The Yitzhak and Chaya Weinstein Research Institute for Signal Processing studies award and The Nadav Levanon award for outstanding graduate students.

-•	2015 - Outstanding M.Sc.
-Student fellowship, Faculty of Engineering, Tel Aviv University.
+•	2015 - Outstanding M.Sc. student award, Faculty of Engineering, Tel Aviv University.